idrios/android-privacy-policy/README.md

 # Data aggregation
 <img src="https://raw.githubusercontent.com/idrios/android-privacy-policy/main/screenshots/installs.png" width="30%" height="30%"/>
 When you install SpaceCube or WordFall, I can see where in the world you installed it from, whether it was from the USA or from the Not USA.
-There have beem times in the past that I've had as many as 2 SpaceCube installs in the same day!
+There have been times in the past that I've had as many as 2 SpaceCube installs in the same day!

 # Emails
 <img src="https://raw.githubusercontent.com/idrios/android-privacy-policy/main/screenshots/email.png" width="60%" height="60%"/>